 Find your accommodation now!

 One of the main venues of the Festival is the auditorium at the Hotel Meliá Sitges.
 The Auditorium has a capacity of almost 1,400 people, which makes it one of the largest in the Mediterranean area.
-The venue is where the opening and closing ceremonies of the event are held, and it has five to seven daily sessions each day during the week.
+The venue is where the opening and closing ceremonies of the event have their place, and it has five to seven daily sessions each day during the week.
 Two smaller theatres also host the festival.

 Cine El Retiro is one of the most characteristic venues of the Sitges Film Festival and just went through a renovation recently.
 Cine Prado, the smallest of all three, fits a total of 450 people.

 Sitges Film Festival is of such magnitude that attracts notorious names such as Quentin Tarantino, Jodie Foster, Cameron Diaz, Taissa Farmiga, Vin Diesel and Sarah Michelle Gellar.
-In 2014, “I Origins” was awarded for Best Film; Jonas Govaerts was awarded for Best Director for “Cub”; Nathan Philips for Best Actor in “These Final Hours”, Koji Yakusho also for Best Actor in “The World of Kanako”; and for Best Actresses Essie Davis in “The Babadook” and Julianne Moore for “Maps to the Stars”.
+In 2014, “I Origins” was awarded for Best Film; and Jonas Govaerts for Best Director for “Cub”; Nathan Philips for Best Actor in “These Final Hours”, Koji Yakusho also for Best Actor in “The World of Kanako”; and for Best Actresses Essie Davis in “The Babadook” and Julianne Moore for “Maps to the Stars”.
+In addition, most of its resources come from the sponsors, companies and collaborating institutions that consider their alliance to the Festival to be an excellent platform for widening their scope and branding.

-One of the coolest parts about the Sitges Film Festival, except from watching a lot of movies, is the Zombie Walk which will take place on october 10th this year.
-During this walk 1000 people will make their way through Sitges before finding a place in one of the many bars to party for the rest of the night.
-There’s no entrance fee for this walk and you can get your zombie look applied professionally for free.
+One of the coolest parts about the Sitges Film Festival, except from watching a lot of movies, is the Zombie Walk which will take place on October of the last years.
+During this walk 1000 people will make their way through Sitges; before finding a place in one of the many bars to party for the rest of the night.
+There’s no entrance fee for this walk and you can get your zombie look by applying professionally for free.
 But make sure you arrive early, because usually there are huge queues.